Montreal smoked meat is Canada’s answer to the pastrami sandwich. And it is a seriously great sandwich.

 Smoke the brisket

 - On the ninth day smoke the brisket for 8-9 hours at 225-250F with maple if you have it.
 You may need to separate the brisket into the flat and the point to fit it onto the smoker.
 You should just be hitting the stall at this point.
-165F or so...After 8-9 hours remove the brisket from the smoker, let cool slightly and refrigerate overnight.
+You are looking for an internal temperature of 155-165F.After 8-9 hours remove the brisket from the smoker, let cool slightly and refrigerate overnight.

 Steam the brisket